 Life is like a turbulent ocean, with crashing waves coming one after another.
 The continuous movement of the ocean exemplifies the impermanence of all phenomena.
 But if we can look at the waves through the eyes of the Buddhist sages, we can see that although the waves are turbulent, the nature of water is to be calm.
 Likewise, life is an endless cycle of birth and death, but our intrinsic nature is a state of perfect peace.
 Thus, if we want to attain the liberation and tranquility of nirvana, we must realize it in the impermanence and nonself of all phenomena.

-In other words, understanding that both things change (impermanence) and that everything is connected (nonself), you can achieve your nature state which is the peace of nirvana.
+In other words, understanding that both things change (impermanence) and that everything is connected (nonself), you can achieve your natural state which is the peace of nirvana.

 The Buddhist Teaching in Les Misérables

-One of my favorite Broadway musicals is Les Misérables, which was created after the book of the same name, and is the longest running musical in history.
-You have probably have seen the award winning movie musical featuring Hugh Jackman, Russell Crowe, and Anne Hathaway that came out last year.
+One of my favorite Broadway musicals is Les Misérables, which was created after the book of the same name and is the longest-running musical in history.
+You have probably seen the award-winning movie musical featuring Hugh Jackman, Russell Crowe, and Anne Hathaway that came out last year.

 The story, very quickly, revolves around Jean Valjean who was imprisoned for stealing a loaf of bread for his family.
 While on parole, he escapes, receives a new start from a bishop, takes on a new identity, becomes a mayor and business person, pledges to care for the daughter of one of his former factory workers, hounded all his life by his jailer, and ultimately shows that a man can redeem himself.